Economy of Sarawak: Services

 Attempts to diversify from resource extraction include promotion of the tourism industry.
 Most international tourism flies into Kuching in the south, so the sector in the north of the state is more dependent on tourists from the rest of Malaysia and neighbouring Brunei.
 Tourists arrivals increased steadily from 1990 to 2004 and had contributed significantly to the economic growth of Sarawak.
 Meanwhile, rising exchange rate has negative impact on economic growth.
 Meanwhile, government spending in tourism sector is affecting economic growth in the long term rather than short-term economic growth.
+Average productivity of the services sector in Sarawak is lower than other sectors such as agriculture, mining, manufacturing, and construction possibly due to low skilled workforce, and poor internet connectivity in rural areas.

-In 2006, Sarawak Convention Bureau (SCB) was establish to attract business events to be hosted in Sarawak.
+In 2006, Sarawak Convention Bureau (SCB) was established to attract business events to be hosted in Sarawak.
 SCB was later rebranded to Business Events Sarawak (BE Sarawak).
 In 2021, a total of 105 business events was hosted in Sarawak.
 In 2022, BE Sarawak established "International Journal of Business Events and Legacies" together with Curtin University.

 In 2017, the Development Bank of Sarawak (DBoS) was set up with a capital of RM 500 million from the state government to fund strategic infrastructure projects in the state such as a methanol plant in Bintulu, fixing of 1,020 dilapidated schools, and the Kuching Light Rail Transit (LRT) system.

 In 2017, the Sarawak government launched "Sarawak Pay", an e-wallet that enable cashless payments of bills and retail transactions in the state.
 In 2021, Sarawak Pay was rebranded into "S Pay Global", following integration with Union Pay that enables international transaction.

 In 2018, Sarawak government set up Sarawak Product Pavilion in Kuala Lumpur to access better markets in Peninsular Malaysia.
 In 2019, Sarawak opened trade and tourism office in Singapore to attract investments and tourists from Singapore.